 For more about the inn click here: MANUC

 MY 75th BIRTHDAY

 On October 29, 2019, I celebrated my 75th birthday with Miruna.
 We had perhaps the best chocolate cake I have ever tasted.
 The next morning arriving at the airport I found that my flight to Sweden through Germany had been cancelled so I was able to fly through Poland!
-It was too dark to see anything but it was my first time in Plant and it was nice to see pictures and hear music by my favorite composer at the Warsaw Chopin Airport!
+It was too dark to see anything but it was my first time in Poland and it was so nice to hear music by my favorite composer at the Warsaw Chopin Airport!